telerik/document-processing-docs/libraries/radspreadstreamprocessing/overview.md

 This article briefly explains the specifics of **RadSpreadStreamProcessing** - what is spread streaming, how it works compared to the RadSpreadProcessing library and when to use it.

+>If you would like to directly start using SpreadStreamProcessing, take a look at the [Getting Started]({%slug radspreadstreamprocessing-getting-started%}) help topic and the ones under the Model folder.

 ![](images/SpreadStreamProcessing-Overview_01.png)

 >You can find the example from the image above in our official demos.
 It can be checked online using the [example](https://demos.telerik.com/aspnet-mvc/spreadstreamprocessing) for UI for ASP.NET MVC.

 ## What is Spread Streaming?